Do independent contractors owe New Mexico gross receipts taxes?

 Those businesses that do not report their gross receipts to the TRD are almost certain to be audited.
 That's because the department receives information from the IRS about anyone living in New Mexico who files Schedule C or receives a 1099-NEC.
 The TRD then compares gross receipts (aka sales) on the federal income tax return and 1099s to gross receipts reported to the state.
 A discrepancy will cause the TRD to audit the business's gross receipts and propose a tax plus a penalty and interest.

-Important: A business that employs the services of an independent contractor will usually be required to send you a Form 1099-NEC and file a copy with the IRS as well.
-As a consequence the IRS will expect you to file a Schedule C, Profit or Loss from Business, with your Federal Individual Income Tax Return.
+Important: A business that employs the services of an independent contractor will usually be required to send you a Form 1099-NEC and file a copy with the IRS.
+As a consequence, the IRS will expect you to file a Schedule C, Profit or Loss from Business, with your Federal Individual Income Tax Return and New Mexico gross receipts tax may apply to you.